Flutter Push

 </application>

-To improve performance, Android has changed the handling of push notifications for version 12 and above.
-An app is no longer allowed to start an activity from within a service or broadcast receiver.
+Android has changed the handling of push notifications for version 12 and above to improve performance.
+An app can no longer start an activity within a service or broadcast receiver.
 For more information, refer to Android 12 Push Changes.

 CleverTapPlugin.createNotificationChannel("fluttertest", "Flutter Test", "Flutter Test", 3, true);